Ranking Every Game In The Legend Of Zelda Series

 Much like Oracle of Seasons, Oracle of Ages takes a similar adventure and flavors it with one of the mainstay elements of the Zelda franchise.
 With Oracle of Ages, the focus is on puzzles and clever dungeon design.
 That doesn't mean you don't get some fun action sequences on top of those strong puzzles.
 In addition, Oracle of Ages' multiple-era mechanic was superior to Oracle of Seasons' seasonal-shift mechanic, making it the better of the two simultaneous Game Boy Color releases.

 Link's Awakening is more compact than other games in the series, but it more than makes up for it with strong exploration, excellent level design, fun boss fights, and quirky elements that make the experience memorable.
 Perfectly fusing silly side-quests with darker, more serious moments, Link's Awakening is an important entry for setting the tone of the rest of the Zelda franchise.
 It stands out as one of the greatest titles to ever grace the Game Boy, and it's easily playable today via the upgraded DX version which added color and an extra dungeon to play through.
-A full remake of the game is also planned for release on Switch later this year.

 For more on the development of Link's Awakening with quotes from its director, Takashi Tezuka, head here.